Hengyang dialect: Tones

 Tone 5 tends to shorten from a three-point to a two-point contour in certain contexts; consider 冇 /maw˨˩˧/ 'not' → 冇得 [maw˨˩te˨] 'existential negative'.
 In addition to the six tones listed above is a default 'neutral' tone found on affixes and clitics, where the pitch contour is supplied by context; this is indicated by simply not adding tone markers.

 Grammar and lexicon

 This section provides a brief overview of grammatical features of the Hengyang dialect, focusing on features which distinguish the Hengyang dialect from Standard Mandarin and other Xiang varieties.

 Lexical features

-Certain lexical features found in the Hengyang dialect are common in other northeastern varieties of Xiang but are uncommon in Standard Mandarin (MD):
+Certain lexical features found in the Hengyang dialect are common in other northeastern varieties of Xiang; Standard Mandarin equivalents are listed.